yannify/xamarin-scan-it/README.md

 # xamarin-scan-it
 An Android app that allows you to take a picture / select from gallery of object.
-It will add crop handles and outline the largest rectangle.
+It will add crop handles and outline the largest polygon.

 Uses:
 -- Take a picture of a piece of paper and then crop the image.